Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ```
 The Log-Inspector is accessible on the following URL: `http://hostname-to-your-docker-machine:8888/logspector.html`

-![Log-Spector][img5]
+![Log-Inspector][img5]

 ## Prerequisites
 For a simple deployment the prerequisites are very simple as all services can be started as a Docker-Container.
 In order to start all components in PoC-Like-Mode you just need:

 1. A Docker engine
-2. docker-compose installed
+2. Docker-compose
 3. An API-Management Version >7.7-20200130
-   - Versin 7.7-20200130 is required due to some Dateform changes in the Open-Traffic-Format.
+   - Versin 7.7-20200130 is required due to some Dateformat changes in the Open-Traffic-Format.
 With older versions of the API-Gateway you will get an error in Logstash processing.

 Using the provided docker-compose is good to play with, however this approach is not recommended for production environments.
-Depending the load a dedicated machine (node) for Elasticsearch is recommended.
+Depending on the load, a dedicated machine (node) for Elasticsearch is recommended.
 The default configuration is prepared to scale up to five Elasticsearch nodes, which can handle millions of requests.
-To run Logstash and the API-Builder service a Docker-Orchestration framework is recommended as you get monitoring, self-healing, elasticity.
+To run Logstash and the API-Builder service a Docker-Orchestration framework is recommended as you get monitoring, self-healing, elasticity and more.

 ## Installation / Configuration
 To run the components in a PoC-Like mode, the recommended way is to clone this project onto a machine having docker and docker-compose installed.
-Also this machine must have file-based access to the running API-Gateway instance, as the Filebeat docker container will mount the open-traffic folder into the docker-container.
+Also this machine must have file-based access to the running API-Gateway instance, as the Filebeat docker container will mount the open-traffic folder into the container.

 `git clone https://github.com/Axway-API-Management-Plus/apigateway-openlogging-elk.git`